Regression of exchangeable relational arrays: Proof of asymptotic normality of ordinary least squares

-By condition (B1), the joint exchangeability and independence of non-overlapping pairs of the sequence $\{\xi_{ij} \}_{i,j=1}^n$ extends to the component sequences in the vectors $\{\x_{ij} \xi_{ij} \}_{i,j=1}^n$ Thus, to show asymptotic normality of $\hat{\bbeta}$, we first prove a theorem stating that the average of jointly exchangeable random variables is asymptotically normal.
-Specifically, for $\{ W_{ij} \}_{i,j=1}^n$ jointly exchangeable as in Definition~\ref{def:exchmat} we show
+In analyzing $\{\x_{ij} \xi_{ij} \}_{i,j=1}^n$, by condition (B1), the joint exchangeability and independence of non-overlapping pairs of the sequence $\{\xi_{ij} \}_{i,j=1}^n$ extends to the component sequences in the vectors $\{\x_{ij} \xi_{ij} \}_{i,j=1}^n$.
+Thus, to prove asymptotic normality of $\hat{\bbeta}$, we first prove a theorem stating that the average of a mean-zero sequence of jointly exchangeable random variables is asymptotically normal.
+Specifically, for $\{ W_{ij} \}_{i,j=1}^n$ mean zero and jointly exchangeable, we show

 for some normalizing constant $\sigma$ and fixed sequence $k_n \rightarrow 0$ as $n\rightarrow \infty$.